Johannes Gutenberg

 A Biographical Summary of Johannes Gutenberg

-Johannes Gutenberg was a German blacksmith, goldsmith, printer, and publisher who introduced printing to Europe with his mechanical movable type printing press.
-Born around 1400 in Mainz, Germany, Gutenberg's invention revolutionized the spread of information and knowledge.
-Prior to his innovation, books were painstakingly copied by hand, making them expensive and rare.
+Johannes Gutenberg was a German inventor and printer who introduced printing to Europe with the printing press and movable type.
+Born around 1400 in Mainz, Germany, Gutenberg's invention revolutionized the way information was disseminated and played a crucial role in the Renaissance, the Reformation, and the Scientific Revolution.